samsa1/ppx_rml/docs/report/report.md

 In order to get all the tools from the existing ReactiveML compiler we just changed the front and the back end of the compiler rather then developping a brand new compiler.

 The user encompasses his RML code with the `rml` extension.
-Thus the handler registered with the extension flag `rml` is given the AST of the corresponding code by `ocamlc`.
+Thus the handler function registered with the extension flag `rml` is given the AST of the corresponding code by `ocamlc`.
 This AST first goes through the function `Ocaml2rml.main` that translate the OCaml's AST into a RML's AST.
 The AST obtained can now go through the whole typing and optimisation process inside the compiler.
 Lastly, at the backend of the compiler, instead of printing the OCaml code, the string representing the obtained code is given to OCaml's parser in order to obtain a new clean AST.

 However the AST obtained throught this method is a list of structure item when the preprocess accepts only a structure item.
 In order to go around this problem we encompass the code generated in a module (who is called RML by default).